A Constructive Trust Claim on Life Insurance Proceeds

 Consult with an Ontario Divorce Lawyer Today

 Are you getting divorced?
 Do you need help dividing your assets and making sure you obtain all that you are entitled to?
 If so, you should call our law office to speak with our team of skilled divorce attorneys about your case.
 We will assess your situation and come up with a legal strategy that will protect your rights and interests.
-We are committed to serving our clients, and we are prepared to put our skills and resources to work for you.Call (905) 581-7222 to schedule your free consultation with an Ontario divorce lawyer today.
+We are committed to serving our clients, and we are prepared to put our skills and resources to work for you.Call (905) 581-7222 to schedule your free in-office consultation with an Ontario divorce lawyer today.